 Manuel is also adjunct professor in Sustainable Finance at IE Business School, Madrid.

-Manuel is head of Financial and Energy Economics research group.
+Manuel is head of Economics and Finance for Sustainability research group.
 His research activity can be found in the Scholar Google website.

 During the Fall 2016, he was a visiting researcher at University of Pennsylvania (UPenn) under the supervision of Prof. Jesús Fernández-Villaverde.
 He was an intern at OPEC in the Energy Studies Department (Research Division) during the Spring 2017.
 He was a visiting researcher at Oxford Institute for Energy Studies (OIES - University of Oxford) during the Summer 2019.